 Updated September 2019 with some new titles!

-Half are outside the ‘foundational’ visual practice books that often inform our work.
+Many of these are outside the ‘foundational’ visual practice books that often inform our work.
 And, if you’re new to the field, you’ll also see a list of classic books that are perfect for learning how to think with your pen.

 Foundational Sketchnoting and graphic facilitation books

 Brand new anthology!
 50 authors from truly all around the world – The World of Visual Facilitation is now available!
 Sam has two chapters in this hefty, full colour book.

 Brandy Agerbeck, whose gift at explaining things clearly and concisely, shines in this second major book about graphic facilitation called “The Idea Shapers”.

 Brandy’s first book, the classic Graphic Facilitator’s Guide, celebrates its 10th birthday in 2022 and was one of the first books that turned Sam into a graphic facilitator!

 The Sketchnote Handbook: the illustrated guide to visual note taking – by Mike Rhode